 (Note: Proof of residency must be submitted with the permit application.
 Acceptable documents demonstrating residency include copies of a drivers’ license, voter registration card, or an executed lease [for renters].)

 - All rented bedrooms must be in the main building of the dwellings.
-No Accessory Homestay Permits will be issued for a detached accessory building.
+Accessory Homestay Permits will be issued for a detached accessory buildings which have been approved as an Accessory Dwelling.

 - The maximum permitted occupancy is 6 lodgers or 2 lodgers per bedroom, whichever number is greater.
 Under no circumstances shall occupancy exceed what is permitted under the Virginia Uniform Statewide Building Code (VUSBC). (i.e.; every living room shall contain at least 120 square feet (11.2 m2) and every bedroom shall contain at least 70 square feet (6.5 m2) and every bedroom occupied by more than one person shall contain at least 50 square feet (4.6 m2) of floor area for each occupant thereof)